 Some of Goldsworthy’s most arresting works are the ones he creates out of stone.
 The film follows the progress of a few such projects, including one in which he creates an egg-shaped structure out of split pieces of stone, and another where he works with stonemasons to create a long serpentine wall in a park in New York state.
 While the wall is meant to be a permanent installment, the egg-shaped structure Goldsworthy creates in the film is destined to be carried away by the rising tide, showing the vulnerability of a material that most people would take to be among the most solid.

-Although originally from England, Goldsworthy now makes his home in southwestern Scotland, finding inspiration for his work in the local landscape.
+Although originally from England, Goldsworthy has lived for many years in southwestern Scotland, finding inspiration for his work in the local landscape.
 At the other end of the country, in the Orkney Islands off the north coast of Scotland, once lived a people who similarly worked in stone, but whose work has lasted over 5,000 years.
 Miraculously protected from the elements for millennia, the settlement of Skara Brae is Europe’s best-preserved Neolithic village.

 In 1928 an excavation of the site showed the full extent of the discovery.
 Skara Brae had remained remarkably intact, providing an incredible glimpse into the daily lives of its ancient inhabitants.
 Besides the protection of the covering sand, the fact that a lack of wood in the area had forced its builders to use stone instead contributed to Skara Brae’s longevity.
 Most other Neolithic structures, created out of wood, have not fared as well.